quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Any other field length requires four passes for encryption and at least three for decryption.

-In the text below, ^ is the XOR function and || is concatenation.

 The expand_left() function outputs 16 octets, with its first argument in the most significant bits, its second argument in the least significant byte, and zeros in all other positions.
 Thus,